-For more information go to servicesaustralia.gov.au/dsp or call us on the Disability, sickness and carers line (page 57).
+For more information go to servicesaustralia.gov.au/dsp or call us on the Disability, sickness and carers line (page 58).

-Claimant must:

-- be aged 16 or over and under Age Pension age when claiming, and - meet manifest eligibility criteria, such as being permanently blind, or - meet eligibility criteria around the diagnosis, treatment and stabilisation of their condition, including the requirement that the condition and resulting impairment persist for more than 2 years, and - have a physical, intellectual or psychiatric impairment assessed at 20 points or more under the Impairment Tables, and - be unable to work or be retrained for work of at least 15 hours per week within the next 2 years due to impairment. - If the impairment does not attract at least 20 points under a single Impairment Table, but attracts at least 20 points under multiple Impairment Tables, the claimant must have also actively participated in a Program of Support.
+- Claimant must: - be aged 16 or over and under Age Pension age when claiming, and - meet manifest eligibility criteria, such as being permanently blind, or - meet eligibility criteria around the diagnosis, treatment and stabilisation of their condition, including the requirement that the condition and resulting impairment persist for more than 2 years, and - have a physical, intellectual or psychiatric impairment assessed at 20 points or more under the Impairment Tables, and - be unable to work or be retrained for work of at least 15 hours per week within the next 2 years due to impairment. - If the impairment does not attract at least 20 points under a single Impairment Table, but attracts at least 20 points under multiple Impairment Tables, the claimant must have also actively participated in a Program of Support.

-- Claimant must: - be an Australian resident (page 56), and - have been an Australian resident for at least 10 years, with at least 5 of those years in one continuous period (some exemptions may apply, including where the person's continuing inability to work occurred while they were an Australian resident). - Certain periods in countries with which Australia has an International Social Security Agreement may count towards the 10 year Australian residence requirement. - May be paid during a temporary absence outside Australia for up to 4 weeks in a 12-month period, or longer if the person is studying or training overseas as part of their full-time Australian course or Australian Apprenticeship. - May be paid for up to a further 4 weeks of a temporary absence from Australia in limited circumstances.
+- Claimant must be an Australian resident (page 56). - A qualifying residence period (page 55) of 10 years (with at least 5 of those years being continuous) applies to claimants.
+Some exemptions may apply. - Certain periods in countries with which Australia has an International Social Security Agreement may count towards the 10 year Australian residence requirement. - May be paid during a temporary absence outside Australia for up to 4 weeks in a 12-month period, or longer if the person is studying or training overseas as part of their full-time Australian course or Australian Apprenticeship. - May be paid for up to a further 4 weeks of a temporary absence from Australia in limited circumstances.